SamuelJTaylor22/Keepr/Readme.md

 # Requirements

-- Visitors can see all `keep`s (login not required)
+- Visitors can see all `keep`s (login not required) X
 - `Keep` cards are displayed in accordance to mock
 	- A `keep` card includes image, title, creator avatar
 	- Clicking on the creator avatar navigates to the creators profile page *(stop propagate)*
-- Cards follow a mansonry layout *(bootstrap card columns OR masonry)*
+- Cards follow a mansonry layout *(bootstrap card columns OR masonry)* X
-- Clicking on a `keep` card opens the `keep` in a modal which adheres to mock
+- Clicking on a `keep` card opens the `keep` in a modal which adheres to mock X
-	- Keep Count
+	- Keep Count X
-	- View Count
+	- View Count X
-	- Keep Description
+	- Keep Description X
-	- Keep Title
+	- Keep Title X
-	- Keep Creator name and avatar
+	- Keep Creator name and avatar X
-	- Keep Image
+	- Keep Image X
-	- Add to vault functionality
+	- Add to vault functionality X
 - All users have a public profile page
 - The profile page adheres to mock:
 	- **Public** vaults